Manusinh-Thakor/medRAG-Final/README.md

-# 🧠 MedRAG: Medical Image Analysis and Retrieval-Augmented Generation
+# 🧠 MedRAG: Medical Image Analysis & Retrieval-Augmented Generation

 **MedRAG** is a modular, multimodal AI system developed for **learning and research purposes** in the field of medical imaging and explainable artificial intelligence.
 It provides a coordinated pipeline that combines medical image interpretation, diagnostic reasoning, and retrieval of similar cases from both local databases and online sources.